Regenerative Medicine and Arthritis

 1. Platelet-Rich Plasma (PRP) Therapy

-PRP therapy involves injecting a concentrated solution of platelets from the patient’s blood into the injured tendon.
-Benefits include:
+PRP involves injecting a concentrated solution of the patient’s own platelets into the joint.
+These growth factors:

 2. Stem Cell Therapy